lionzan/TEDxCowes/exampleSite/content/english/blog/we-cannot-dither-any-longer.md

-description = "You have the power to multiply exponentially your personal impact by taking action" image = "/images/lewis-pugh-cannot-dither.jpeg" image_webp = "" title = "We cannot dither any longer"
+description = "You have the power to multiply exponentially your personal impact by taking action" image = "/images/lewis-pugh-cannot-dither.jpeg" image_webp = "" title = "We Cannot Dither Any Longer"

 +++